Bandung railway station: Facilities

 Bandung Station is often used as a pilot station by the KAI so that the quality of service is made on par with airports.
 KAI made the station the first of its type in Indonesia to implement a boarding pass ticket printing system since February 2016, as well as an X-ray baggage inspection system in October 2018.

-To fulfill the work needs of train passengers, the KAI and Indonesian Ministry of State-Owned Enterprises inaugurated co-working spaces at nine major train stations in Java, including Bandung Station.
+To fulfill the work needs of train passengers, the KAI and Indonesian Ministry of State-Owned Enterprises inaugurated co-working spaces at nine major railway stations in Java, including Bandung Station.
 They was inaugurated by the Minister of State-Owned Enterprises Rini Soemarno at Bandung Station on 6 April 2019.
 The Bandung Station co-working space is equipped with a table and chairs and is connected to the internet via Wi-Fi.

 On 28 September 2022, KAI has started testing boarding services using the facial recognition system at the station, before it is planned to be used at all stations in Indonesia.